-The next meeting of the Gascoyne Country Zone will be held on Friday, 20 June 2025 at the Shire of Shark Bay commencing at 10:00am.
+The next Central Country Zone meeting will be held on 20 June 2025 commencing at 9.30am.
+This meeting will be hosted by the Shire of Williams.

-13 CLOSURE
+15 CLOSURE

-There being no further business, the Chair declared the meeting closed at 11:45am.
+There being no further business the Chair declared the meeting closed at 12.41pm.